Awards and Honors

-U.S. News & World Report has recognized Seattle Children’s as a top children’s hospital every year since it began ranking medical facilities more than 25 years ago.
+U.S. News & World Report has recognized Seattle Children’s as a top children’s hospital every year since it began ranking medical facilities 30 years ago.
 U.S. News & World Report is the most comprehensive source of quality-related information on pediatric hospitals in the United States.
 To calculate the Best Children’s Hospitals rankings, U.S. News gathers relevant data from children’s hospitals in The Best Children's Hospitals methodology factors objective measures such as patient outcomes, including mortality and infection rates, as well as available clinical resources and compliance with best practices.
 Rankings also factor in each specialty’s reputation, as assessed by thousands of pediatric specialists at peer institutions around the country.

 Cited as a Best Place to Work

 Seattle Children’s was ranked #79 on Forbes’ list of America’s Best Large Employers for 2019.
 We were also the third highest–ranked company in the Healthcare and Social category.